solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 ## Exercise 3: Configuring maintenance

 In this exercise, the [maintenance schedule](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-maintenance) of the Azure Database for PostgreSQL Flexible Server will be configured.
-By changing the schedule, the Azure update schedule can be matched to internal company based update schedules.
+By changing the schedule, the Azure update schedule can be matched to internal company-based update schedules.

 1. Browse to the **PREFIX-pg-flex-REGION-16** instance.
 2. Under **Settings**, select **Maintenance**.